awsdocs/amazon-detective-admin-guide/doc_source/detective-prerequisites.md

 You also must have the following permissions:
 + `organizations:ListAccounts`
 + `organizations:DescribeOrganization`

+These permissions are included in the [`AmazonDetectiveFullAccess` managed policy](security-iam-awsmanpol.md#security-iam-awsmanpol-amazondetectivefullaccess)\.

 ## Recommended update to the GuardDuty CloudWatch notification frequency<a name="recommended-guardduty-config"></a>